Poplar Wood vs Pine Wood | Which is Better for Your Applications?

 Which is better, Poplar or Pine?

-The answer may not be straightforward as to which wood is best for you.
-Both poplar and pine wood are great species, they have their own characteristics.
-Which wood is right for you between poplar and pine, depends on your purpose of use.
+The answer may not be straightforward about which wood is best for you.
+Both poplar and pine wood are great species; they have their characteristics.
+Which wood is suitable for you, between poplar and pine, depends on your purpose of use.

 Generally, Pine is cheaper than several other types of wood, including oak.
 Pine is known for making inexpensive furniture.
 But the price of any wood depends on its grade or quality.